Dan Einstein

 Daniel LeVine Einstein (December 11, 1960 – January 15, 2022) was an American independent record producer.
-He founded Oh Boy Records with John Prine.
-In 1987, Einstein and co-producers Al Bunetta and Hank Neuberger, won a Grammy for the Red Pajamas anthology A Tribute to Steve Goodman.
+He founded Oh Boy Records with John Prine and Al Bunetta.
+In 1987, Einstein and co-producers Bunetta and Hank Neuberger won a Grammy for the Red Pajamas anthology A Tribute to Steve Goodman.
 In 1988, he won a second Grammy for producing the posthumous Steve Goodman album Unfinished Business.
 He died on January 15, 2022, at the age of 61.